leahmezacs/dredd-api-testing/README.md

 `npm install -g dredd` [install [dredd]()]

-`dredd --version` [check if it installed correctly]
+`dredd --version` [check if it installed correctly] `dredd init` [interactive configuration]

-Create a file named: `animal_crossing_apis.apib`

-The next command will prompt some questions:

-`dredd init` [interactive configuration]

-1. ?
-Location of the API description document.
-Answer: `./animal_crossing_apis.apib`
-2. ?
-Command to start the API server under test.
-Answer: `npm start`
-3. ?
-Host of the API under test.
-Answer: leave blank!
-4. ?
-Do you want to use hooks to customize Dredd's behavior?
-Answer: `n`
-5. ?
-Do you want to report your tests to the Apiary inspector?.
-Answer: `n`
-6. ?
-Dredd is best served with Continuous Integration.
-Do you want to create CI configuration?
-Answer: `n`

-## Step 4: Example of a test in .apib format.

 ## Step 4: Runnning Tests
 Just run `dredd` to run the tests.